greystate/Greystate-XSLT-Helpers/mediahelpers/README.md

 an image (thus calling the extension with ""), the extension fails miserably and throws an error, which is why there's usually an
 `<xsl:if>` statement wrapped around a call to `GetMedia()`.

->	The `_MediaHelper.xslt` makes it really easy to handle your Umbraco media from XSLT.
+The `_MediaHelper.xslt` makes it really easy to handle your Umbraco media from XSLT, because most of the time, you can use a single line of code to get what you want - the following use cases illustrate how:

 ## Basic use cases